-13a.16 HMPPS Psychology Services must attend all initial pre-release Level 3 MAPPA meetings.
-For subsequent Level 3 meetings, a representative from Psychology Services must attend where there is already active involvement, such as case work, psychological risk assessments or Offender Personality Disorder (OPD) consultations.
+13a.16 HMPPS Psychology Services, or Privately Managed Prisons (PMP) equivalent, must attend all initial pre-release Level 3 MAPPA meetings.
+For subsequent Level 3 meetings, a representative from HMPPS Psychology Services, or PMP equivalent, must attend where there is already active involvement, such as case work, psychological risk assessments or Offender Personality Disorder (OPD) consultations.

 The representative attending the MAPPA meeting should be familiar with the case in order to contribute effectively.
 Psychology Services must also attend all MAPPA review meetings where there are any circumstances that may change the risk assessment.
 The Lead Agency should note the involvement of Psychology Services on the referral form (MAPPA A).